Mother’s Day 2017: One of My Mother’s Greatest Gifts, Getting Engaged, and Avoiding My Own Personal Fiscal Cliff

 For the next phase of my writing journey, I’m starting a monthly newsletter for my writing and video content creation company, the Big Words LLC.
 In it, I plan to share inspirational words, pieces from this blog and my first blog, and select videos from my four YouTube channels.
 Finally, I will share updates for my book project The Engineers: A Western New York Basketball Story.
 Your personal information and privacy will be protected.
 Click this link and register using the sign-up button at the bottom of the announcement.
 If there is some issue signing up using the link provided, you can also email me at bwllcnl@gmail.com .
 Best Regards.

 “Why do you use those big words all of the time?” a middle school student was asked by his classmates in the late 1980s.
-It was a diverse school, but these particular students were from Buffalo’s East side which, for the most part, consisted of African American families.
+It was a diverse school, but these particular students were from the east side of Buffalo, for the most part, consisted of African American families.

 Articulate speech, and big words were normal in his home.
 Both of his parents were college educated.
 His mother encouraged learning professional skills such as using proper typing techniques, though the importance of such skills were not well understood at the time by her sons.
 There were also plenty of books to read in the house.
 Public speaking was also encouraged at Sunday School every week at church.